oscarlaaaa/badminton-analytics-predictor/README.md

 }
 ```
 3. Await the function call for up to 10 seconds for the data to be returned

+>Please note that you will have to expose the Lambda endpoint on AWS API Gateway in order to access it.
+Information on how to set it up can be found at: https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html

 ## How to contribute:
 This project is a bit of a throwaway project, so I won't be taking any contributions for this project.
 If you have any questions though, feel free to ask!